Skip to content

 • Can be consumed warm or cooled

-Why it works: Peppermint oil relaxes smooth muscle in the GI tract, directly reducing spasms and pain.
+Peppermint oil relaxes smooth muscle in the GI tract, directly reducing spasms and pain.
+This is one of the few remedies with strong clinical evidence behind it.

 Ginger Tea